mohammedjammeh/tixel-p/README.md

 To test this:
 - Visit [CloudAMPQ](https://customer.cloudamqp.com/login)
 - Create an instance and update your RabbitMQ credentials in the `.env`
-- Whenever an order gets updated on the module, you should see it on your queued messages ready to be processed, example in screenshot.
+- Whenever an order gets updated, you should see it on your queued messages ready to be processed, example in screenshot.

+![readme.png](readme.png)

-NB: My initial approach to this was to send a HTTP request to the website's API via `app(MainAppInterface::class)->updateOrder(..))`.
+NB: My initial approach was to send a HTTP request to the website's API via `app(MainAppInterface::class)->updateOrder(..))`.
 HTTP communication is ideal in some situations but it can at times create dependencies.
-By using an Event-driven architecture (EDA), we can keep the services will be loosely coupled and retry jobs if they happen to fail.
+By using an Event-driven architecture (EDA), we can keep the services loosely coupled and jobs could be retried if they happen to fail.

-![readme.png](readme.png)